naeimzarei/fashionxproject/deliverables/test-plan/test-plan.md

 8. Delete existing credentials by email

 ### Login (both administrator and influencers)
-1. Accessing influencer base URL should redirect to login view
+1. Accessing influencer/administrator base URL should redirect to the respectively login view
 2. Access login view
 3. Incorrect login credentials display error message

 ### Post
 1. Find all posts by user email
 2. Find no posts when invaliid user email
-3. Invalid inputs
+3. Create/Update Invalid inputs
     1. Size: Blank
     2. Brand: Blank
-    3. Selling price: -10, must be greater than 40
+    3. Selling price: -10, 0, 20, must be greater than 40
     4. Original price: -10
     5. File: None chosen
-    6. Type: Blank
+    6. Condition: Blank
-    7. Condition: Blank
+    7. Item/s: Blank
-4. Must have atleast one picture to upload for each post
+4. Must have at least one picture to upload for each post

 ### Profile
 1. Submit form with missing required fields: all missing except first name